 | Epic | Add-On / Hybrid (enterprise AI partnerships) | Quote-only / Enterprise | Integrations with AI partners; clinical decision support tools (vendor/partner driven) | Very High (enterprise) | Large hospitals & health systems |

-| athenahealth (athenaOne) | Hybrid / Platform-level automation | Hybrid — model tied to collections; not fully public | Workflow automation, revenue-cycle automation; platform-level intelligence claims | High | Ambulatory networks, practices wanting collections-aligned pricing ( athenahealth.com ) |
+| athenahealth (athenaOne) | Hybrid / Platform-level automation | Hybrid — model tied to collections; not fully public | Workflow automation, revenue-cycle automation; platform-level intelligence claims | High | Ambulatory networks, practices wanting collections-aligned pricing (athenahealth.com) |

-| eClinicalWorks | Embedded AI features (vendor promotes Scribe and automation) | Some published pricing (examples shown) — per-provider plans available | Documentation automation (Scribe), messaging, reporting and automation tools ( eClinicalWorks ) | High | Large cloud-based ambulatory practices |
+| eClinicalWorks | Embedded AI features (vendor promotes Scribe and automation) | Some published pricing (examples shown) — per-provider plans available | Documentation automation (Scribe), messaging, reporting and automation tools (eClinicalWorks) | High | Large cloud-based ambulatory practices |

-| Practice Fusion | Basic AI/analytics (limited) | Transparent: started pricing published ($199/m per provider – check T&Cs) | Basic analytics, templates, lightweight automation ( practicefusion.com ) | Medium | Small clinics, cost-sensitive practices |
+| Practice Fusion | Basic AI/analytics (limited) | Transparent: started pricing published ($199/m per provider – check T&Cs) | Basic analytics, templates, lightweight automation (practicefusion.com) | Medium | Small clinics, cost-sensitive practices |

-| DrChrono | Add-On / Hybrid | Published plans but pricing details often require contact; some plan info listed | Charting automation, API integrations, telehealth & RCM automation (vendor claims) ( drchrono.com ) | Medium–High | Ambulatory clinics, mobile-first practices |
+| DrChrono | Add-On / Hybrid | Published plans but pricing details often require contact; some plan info listed | Charting automation, API integrations, telehealth & RCM automation (vendor claims) (drchrono.com) | Medium–High | Ambulatory clinics, mobile-first practices |

-| NextGen | Hybrid (AI features marketed) | Quote-only / not publicly listed | Intelligent documentation & AI-powered assist features per vendor marketing ( NextGen ) | High | Specialty practices, mid-to-large ambulatory organizations |
+| NextGen | Hybrid (AI features marketed) | Quote-only / not publicly listed | Intelligent documentation & AI-powered assist features per vendor marketing (NextGen) | High | Specialty practices, mid-to-large ambulatory organizations |

-| Praxis EMR | Positions as AI-based / adaptive (smaller vendor) | Partial public signals; some pricing examples listed on third-party sites | Template-free, learning EMR claims (vendor positions as AI-driven) ( Capterra) | Medium | Practices that prefer adaptive/template-free workflows |
+| Praxis EMR | Positions as AI-based / adaptive (smaller vendor) | Partial public signals; some pricing examples listed on third-party sites | Template-free, learning EMR claims (vendor positions as AI-driven) | Medium | Practices that prefer adaptive/template-free workflows |

-EHR pricing in 2026 typically follows three models:
+EHR pricing typically falls into three categories:

 Transparent or Semi-Transparent Tiered Pricing